 But each unification came with a cost: more parameters, more complexity, more questions.
 The Standard Model requires 26 free parameters that must be measured and inserted by hand.
 String theory needs 10^500 possible configurations.
 Every attempt at deeper understanding seemed to require more assumptions, not fewer.

-Recognition Science breaks this pattern entirely.
+Recognition Physics breaks this pattern entirely.
 Instead of adding complexity, it removes it.
 Instead of requiring parameters, it derives them.
 Instead of describing reality, it generates it.

 The breakthrough began with a simple observation: existence itself is tautological.
 "Nothing cannot exist" isn't philosophy—it's logic.
 If nothing existed, there would be no "nothing" to not exist.
 This paradox forces existence.